fym35/ZuckApp/README.md

 # Why
-A lot of people that actually care about their privacy (including me) are actually forced to use whatsapp because of a ceratin group chat or just because of the network effect
+A lot of people that actually care about their privacy (including me) are forced to use whatsapp because of a ceratin group chat or just because of the network effect

 And the fact that whatsapp is owned by the zuck personnaly doesnt really satisfy me